Ricardosgeral/relier/README.md

     $ sudo chmod +x raspbian-post-install.sh && sed -i 's/\r//' raspbian-post-install.sh
     $ sudo ./raspbian-post-install.sh

-Next, you need to create your own JSON file with the google credentials.
+Next, you need to create your *json* file with the google service credentials.
-To obtain the credentials, follow these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials).
+To get the *service credentials*, follow these [instructions](https://pygsheets.readthedocs.io/en/latest/authorizing.html#signed-credentials).
-Once you generated the JSON file, edit the dummy file in the Raspberry Pi:
+Once you generated the credentials, copy then, do:

     $ sudo nano /home/pi/LerAS/service_creds.json

-Delete all content of the file and past your own credentials.
+and past the credentials generated.

 Ctrl+X, yes and Enter to save file.

     $ sudo reboot